Elgenzay/kavacoast/README.md

 # kava.elg.gg
 This is a [Rocket](https://github.com/SergioBenitez/Rocket/) website and [Serenity](https://github.com/serenity-rs/serenity) Discord bot for a kava bar community in South Florida.

+This project includes:
+- A landing page
+- A dashboard that allows bartenders to log in and update their schedules
+- A Discord bot that announces which bartenders are working which shift at which location every day
+(if any bartenders are working that day)

 The website and Discord invite is at https://kava.elg.gg

 # Setup